Why do we pay for software AI can build for free?

 And if an employee publishes AI-generated text externally without disclosing that it’s AI-generated?
 Article 50 requires transparency for AI-generated text published in the public interest, unless a human has reviewed it and taken editorial responsibility.
 Shadow IT makes that review impossible.

 ISO 42001, like other ISO standards, is voluntary.
 The EU AI Act is binding legislation.
 They are not the same thing.
 But ISO 42001 covers every obligation just listed.
 Control A.5.2 (impact assessment) maps to Article 26’s DPIA requirement.
 Control A.9.4 (intended use) maps to the requirement to use AI systems according to instructions.
 Control A.8.2 (information to users) maps to the transparency requirements in Article 50.
-The standard gives you not just AI competence, but a structured way to meet the rules that take effect in six months.
+The standard gives you AI competence and a structured way to meet the rules that take effect in six months.

 Should you build your own with AI or buy?
 It depends on what it is.
 But start by finding out what people have already built without you knowing.
 That’s the question that should keep your CFO up at night.